Skip to the content.

 These extensions will allow you to work with WSL2 Ubuntu more seamlessly in VSCode.

-1. Open Visual Studio Code, click on the Extensions icon in the left sidebar (or press Ctrl+Shift+X), and search for and install the WSL extension (usually, VSCode can automatically detect your WSL Ubuntu installation and remind you to install related extensions).
+1. Open Visual Studio Code, click on the Extensions icon in the left sidebar (or press Ctrl+Shift+X), and search for and install the WSL extension (usually, VSCode can automatically detect your WSL Ubuntu installation and prompt you to install related extensions in the bottom right corner).

 2. In a terminal (Ubuntu), type code . and press Enter.
-You should see a message reading Installing VS Code Server and then a new VSCode window (might be called Get Started - <USERNAME> [WSL: Ubuntu <VERSION-NUMBER>] Visual Studio Code) will open up.
-It should say WSL in the bottom left corner of the window.
+You should see a message reading Installing VS Code Server, and then a new VSCode window will open up.
+The bottom left corner of the window should read WSL.

-3. In the WSL VSCode window, open the Extensions panel again (or Ctrl+Shift+X).
-Search for each of the following extensions and click Install (or Install in WSL: Ubuntu, depending on whether you already have the extension installed locally) for the first entry that appears.
+1. In the new WSL VSCode window, open the Extensions panel again (or Ctrl+Shift+X).
+Search for each of the following extensions and click Install (or Install in WSL: Ubuntu, if you already have the extension installed locally) for the first entry that appears.
 If no Install button is available and the extension is not grayed out, it means it is already installed.

 Required extensions